esdc-edsc/Welcome/Recommendations/RecommendationsForContinuosImprovementOfSoftwareDelivery.md

 3. Improve the time to restore a service after an incident that impacts users *to less than one day for all IITB products*.
 4. Reduce the percentage of incidents or degraded service after changes/deployments to production *to between 0 and 15% for all IITB products*.

-The ulitmate goal is to achieve a culture of continuos improvement in software devlivery within ESDC which would enable the department to achieve and surpass these initial objectives.
+The ulitmate goal is to achieve a culture of continuous improvement in software devlivery within ESDC which would enable the department to achieve and surpass these initial objectives.